-Welcome to week 3 of the Tunisian Blanket CAL of 2021!
+Welcome to square 3 of the Tunisian Blanket CAL of 2021!
 I am really enjoying making the squares from this CAL.
 I can’t wait to share the next square with you!

 This is my first CAL where I am collaborating with other designers.
 I am going to make my blanket / afghan with everyone and hope to learn some new Tunisian crochet stitches and techniques along the way 🙂

 This week’s square is designed by Abbeymade.
 This is a Mosaic square made by using the Tunisian Simple Stitch and the Tunisian Double Crochet stitch.
 Continue reading to find out the details of the square and a link to the pattern.